An Interview with Dr. Eric Hite, Founder

 The biggest myths I fight are:

-"It’s too late for adults to start."
+"It’s too late for adults to start." - It's never too late to start investing.

 "You have to be rich to invest." - You can invest with as little as $1.